How CHCs can build a sustainable path in the wake of H.R.1 in 2026

 Conclusion

-The impact of the BBB is devastating.
+The impact of H.R.1 is devastating.
 But things are still subject to change.
 For health centers, that means continuing to advocate, build relationships, and understand the opportunities that are out there.
+For example, the Rural Health Transformation fund, which allocates $50 billion over a five-year period for healthcare initiatives across rural communities.
+Health centers are eligible for this funding, and states will be rolling out RFPs to allocate the budget.

 Yuvo Health can help